LEVITTOWN PLAZA

 Pomeroy's was shuttered on January 25, 1987.
 The store re-opened as Ports of the World (a discount division of York, Pennsylvania-based Boscov's) on April 13, 1987.
 Boscov's rebranded the store under their own nameplate in November 1992.
 However, the deteriorating condition of the mall caused them to close the store for good in March 1996.

 By this time, WILLINGBORO PLAZA had changed hands four times.
 Levitt & Sons sold the complex to Cynwood Investments, Incorporated (of Bala Cynwyd.
 Pennsylvania), in December 1969.
 The Redstone Development Corporation (of Falls, Church, Virginia) acquired the property in February 1980.
-In November 1983, Garrick-Aug Associates (of New York City) became the new proprietor.
+In November 1983, Garrick-Aug Associates (of New York City) became the new owner.
 Walt Robbins, Incorporated-Burlington Plaza Limited Partnership (of Chantilly, Virginia) assumed ownership in May 1989.
 This company went bankrupt in 1991.
 Lennar Northeast Partners (of Atlanta, Georgia) became the lienholder.

-In November 1990, a new owner proposed a more grandiose renovation.
+In November 1990, a new owner proposed a more involved renovation.
 The bulk of the mall would be knocked down, with the Pomeroy's-Ports of the World and Living Well Lady Gym structures left standing.
 A new THE COMMONS AT WILLINGBORO power center would be built.
 Acme Markets built a 1-level (65,500 square foot) Food & Drug SuperStore, replacing their store in the old Food Fair building.
 This freestanding location opened in December 1993.

 Alas, the mall owner was unable to secure financing for the renovation, which was quietly abandoned.
 By late 1995, only four mall proper stores remained in business; Boscov's, Ricardo's Pizza, Fashion Bug and Woolworth's.
 Burlington County, ever-anxious about the crumbling and virtually vacant mall in their midst, formed a joint venture with Newark-based ReNEWal Realty.
 They envisaged a redevelopment that would transform the brownfield property into WILLINGBORO TOWN CENTER, a New Urbanism-style, mixed-use complex.